Businesses all around the world have essentially been operating in crisis-mode since the beginning of 2020.

 From mandatory closures to continuously evolving regulations around workplace safety, the past year has been a major test of endurance, stability, and pure grit – and it continues as we head further into 2021.

 New research from McBassi & Company shows that businesses that partnered with a professional employer organization (or “PEO”) since the onset of the COVID-19 pandemic are 91% less likely to be temporarily closed, and 60% less likely to have permanently closed.
-Much of this can be attributed to a PEO’s role in helping businesses maintain compliance with complex local, state, and federal regulations.
-The ongoing pandemic only further highlights the value of partnering with a PEO, especially as compliance becomes a larger challenge for businesses.
+Much of this can be attributed to an HR compliance PEO’s role in helping businesses maintain compliance with complex local, state, and federal regulations.
+The ongoing pandemic only further highlights the value of partnering with a PEO, especially as HR compliance becomes a larger challenge for businesses.

 Liability to the Experts